julianbherman/MallocBugTracker/README.md

   ```
   - NOTE: *tests do not have DEBUG mode*

-  ### Library Properties (how do you check it, specify methods..
-REFLECT: which properties were we able to prove.. )
+  ### Library Properties
   1. malloc() ONLY reserves unallocated memory: it does NOT interfere with memory that has already been allocated.
+	#### TESTING METHOD
+        - Malloc() serveral objects
+        - Write different values for each object
+        - Check again if any object has values changed unexpectedly
+        - **EXPECT** NO object has changed values.

-  2. if requested amount of space is available, malloc() returns a pointer to the payload of said space
+  2. if requested amount of space is available, malloc() returns a pointer to the payload of said space. otherwise, malloc() notifies user it does not possess enough space
+	#### TESTING METHOD
-  	- otherwise, malloc() notifies user it does not possess enough space
+        - malloc() until memory runs out of space
+        - **EXPECT** error message warning there is no more space.

   3. free() successfully deallocates memory
-  4. each call to free() will check both adjacent chunks and coalesce if possible
+	#### TESTING METHOD
+        - Assign an object of 4 integers
+        - Free that object
+        - **EXPECT** memory should be marked as NOT_IN_USE

+  4. free() coalescing accounts for minor memory fragmentation
+  	#### TESTING METHOD
+        - Assign 2 objects of payload size 48, called A and B (including HEADERSIZE)
+        - Free the object A -> 48 bytes is freed (including HEADERSIZE)
+        - Assigning object C of 32 bytes (HEADERSIZE included) -> 16 free bytes in sandwiched by 2 in_use neighbors
+        - Assign object D of 48 bytes -> It will be assigned to right of B
+        - Free object B
+        - **EXPECT:** Free Coalesce the small memory fragmentation and create a free chunk of 64 bytes (48 + 16).
+        - Assign object E of 64 bytes (including HEADERSIZE) (14 integers object)
+        - **EXPECT:** address of header E is next to object C.

   5. if free() is called on a pointer to a chunk that has already been freed, there is no change to the metadata and an appropriate error is printed
+  	- *confirmed in err.c*
   6. if free() is called on a pointer that was not provided by malloc(), there is no change to the metadata and an appropriate error is printed
   	- NOTE: this also includes pointers that do not point to the beginning of a chunk
+	- *confirmed in err.c*
   7. ensures 8 byte alignment such that all pointers returned by malloc() are divisible by 8

-  ### Testing Methods
-    - Singularity check:
-      - Check if Malloc() assign first 4 bytes of memory as current chunk size
-        #### How:
-          - Assign an object of 4 integers
-          - **EXPECT**
-            - First 4 bytes of memory is IN_USE
-            - Value of first 4 bytes of memory == 2
-      - Check if Free() mark first 4 bytes of memory as not in use
-        #### How:
-          - Assign an object of 4 integers
-          - Free that object
-          - **EXPECT**
-            - First 4 bytes of memory in NOT_IN_USE
-    - Free() mark chunk as not_in_use
-        #### How:
+	#### TESTING METHOD
-          - Assign an object
-          - Free object
+	- malloc() a bunch of different sized chunks
-          - **EXPECT** address of that object as beginning of memory
+	- **EXPECT** the pointer address returned is divisible by 8

-    - Malloc() preserves unallocated memory
-        #### How:
-        - Malloc() serveral objects
-        - Write different values for each object
-        - Check again if any object has values changed unexpectedly
-        - **EXPECT** NO object has changed values.
-    - Padding Alignment gives multiplication of 8 bytes
+  8. padding for alignment correctly rounds-up requested size to a multiple of 8 bytes
-        #### How:
+        #### TESTING METHOD
         - Malloc a char object of 6 bytes and a char object of 4 bytes and a char object of 8 bytes
         - Expected Malloc() to gives 3 pointers of 8 bytes
         - Write string of 8 words in objects
-        - **EXPECT** the strings still holds
+        - **EXPECT** the strings still hold

-    - Free() coalesce with neighbors
+  9. malloc() correctly assigns chunk size to metadata
+	#### TESTING METHOD
+	- Assign an object of 4 integers (16 bytes == 2 quadwords)
+	- **EXPECT**
+  	- First 4 bytes of memory is IN_USE
+  	- Size of first 4 bytes of memory == 2 (quadwords)

+  10. each call to free() will check both adjacent chunks and coalesce if possible
-        #### How:
+        #### TESTING METHOD
         - Assigning 4 consecutive objects of 8 bytes
         - Check coalesce on right:
           - free() 2nd object and then free 1st object